GregBaugues/fantasy_football_nerd/README.md

 stats.fumbles_lost  # 0
 ```

-The stats ostruct does not include irrelevant stats keys.
-In this case, Tom Brady doesn't have keys for receiving stats.
-If you query Matt Forte, you'll get a few additional values:
+A player's ostruct/hash does not include keys for stats that would be irrelevant for him.
+For example, when you pull Matt Forte's stats, you'll find some values that are absent for Brady (and vice versa).

 ```ruby
 year = 2008